Cherry Bomb (NCT 127 song): Music and lyrics

-Described as "edgy" and "experimental", "Cherry Bomb" is a Hardcore hip hop track with "complex, ominous and siren-like" synth work, and heavily infused bass.
+Described as "edgy" and "experimental", "Cherry Bomb" is a track with "complex, ominous and siren-like" synth work, and heavily infused bass.
 The song is said to have "fuzzy electro-rock" influence, with "chanty" chorus and a few melodic interludes within the verse and the bridge section.
-The song is composed in the key of F# minor, and set in common time at a moderate tempo of 78 beats per minute.
+The song is composed in the key of F♯ minor, and set in common time at a moderate tempo of 78 beats per minute.
 The song also has an additional extended mix, titled "Performance version", which contains a 25-second length of an instrumental future bass breakdown after the bridge section (starting from the 2-minute and 57-second mark with a distorted "and now, the breakdown" preceded).
 In addition, a remix version for "Cherry Bomb" was also available, containing a different instrumental breakdown section.

 Lyrically, the song sees the group proclaim to be "the biggest hit" on such "propulsive and built to be performed" stage the members swagger about, referring the thrill of it "tastes like a cherry bomb".
 According to producer Abernathy, the original demo lyrics were "crazy" and "super super nasty" in comparison to the Korean adapted lyrics, which was written by Jennifer Decilveo, Deepflow, Lim Jung-hyo, Oh Min-joo, fellow member Taeyong and Mark.
 The song also contains a lyrical reference to the popular American children's song "If You're Happy and You Know It" during the pre-chorus section.
 Originally recorded in Korean, an English version of "Cherry Bomb" was recorded and released on October 22, 2018, for their Apple Music-digital exclusive extended play, titled Up Next Session: NCT 127.
 The Korean version was later re-included in the group's first Japanese full-length album Awaken, released on April 19, 2019.